MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: Introduction

 We observe that many robust base models share a benign confidence property: their correct predictions are much more confident than incorrect ones.
 Verifying such a property for numerous existing models trained via different methods \citep{Peng23, Pang22, Wang23, Debenedetti22, Na20, Gowal20, Liu23, Singh23}, we speculate that strengthening this property can improve the mixed classifiers' trade-off even without changing the base classifiers' predicted classes.

 Based on this intuition, we propose MixedNUTS (Mixed neUral classifiers with Nonlinear TranSformation), a training-free method that enlarges the robust base classifier confidence difference between correct and incorrect predictions and thereby optimizes the mixed classifier's accuracy-robustness trade-off.
 MixedNUTS applies nonlinear transformations to the accurate and robust base classifiers' logits before converting them into probabilities used for mixing.
 We parameterize the transformation with only three coefficients and design an efficient algorithm to optimize them for the best trade-off.
-Unlike \citep{Bai23b}, MixedNUTS does not modify base neural network weights or introduce additional components and is for the first time efficiently extendable to larger datasets such as ImageNet.
+Unlike \citep{Bai23}, MixedNUTS does not modify base neural network weights or introduce additional components and is for the first time efficiently extendable to larger datasets such as ImageNet.
 MixedNUTS is compatible with various pre-trained standard and robust models and is agnostic to the base model details such as training method, defense norm ($\ell_\infty$, $\ell_2$, etc.), training data, and model architecture.
 Therefore, MixedNUTS can take advantage of recent developments in accurate or robust classifiers while being general, lightweight, and convenient.

 Our experiments leverage AutoAttack \citep{Croce20a} and strengthened adaptive attacks (details in \Cref{sec:attacks}) to confirm the security of the mixed classifier and demonstrate the balanced accuracy and robustness on datasets including CIFAR-10, CIFAR-100, and ImageNet.
-On CIFAR-100, MixedNUTS improves the clean accuracy by 7.86 percentage points over the state-of-the-art non-mixing robust model while reducing robust accuracy by merely 0.87 points.
+On CIFAR-100, MixedNUTS improves the clean accuracy by $7.86$ percentage points over the state-of-the-art non-mixing robust model while reducing robust accuracy by merely $0.87$ points.
+On ImageNet, MixedNUTS is the first robust model to leverage even larger pre-training datasets such as ImageNet-21k.
+Furthermore, MixedNUTS allows for inference-time adjustments between clean and adversarial accuracy.